Flooding

 A drain is a single pipe serving one premises

-A drain is an underground pipe, usually 4" in diameter, which carries either surface water or foul water from a single property.
-It will usually discharge into a public sewer.
-Usually the house owner is responsible for their drain until it leaves the boundary of the associated property.
-Beyond the boundary, the sewerage undertaker (Thames Water) is responsible.
+A drain is an underground pipe, typically 4 inches in diameter, that carries surface or foul water from a single property.
+It usually discharges into a public sewer.
+The property owner is responsible for their drain up to the boundary of their property.
+Beyond this boundary, Thames Water, the sewerage undertaker, is responsible.

-A sewer is a drain that serves more than one premises
+A sewer is a drain serving multiple premises

-A sewer is an underground pipe which carries the surface water or foul water from more than one property.
-This may be on private or public land.
-The local sewerage undertaker (Thames Water) is responsible.
+A sewer is an underground pipe that carries surface or foul water from more than one property.
+It may be located on private or public land.
+Thames Water is responsible for all sewers.

 A lateral drain

-This is a drain that is outside the private boundary of the property it serves and may be on public land or adjoining private land.
-The local sewerage undertaker (Thames Water) is responsible.
+This is a drain located outside the private boundary of the property it serves and may be on public land or neighbouring private land.
+Thames Water is responsible for lateral drains.

-These collect surface water from the roads (as opposed to foul water/sewage from properties).
-The council deals with blocked highway drains and road gullies that are causing surface water flooding – this should be reported via the online form below.
+These are responsible for collecting surface water from roads, not foul water from properties.
+The council handles blocked highway drains and road gullies that cause surface water flooding.
+Such issues should be reported using the online form provided below.

 Report a drain or sewer problem